kx1t/planefence/README.md

 sudo pip install tzlocal
 ```

-### Edit the scripts
+### Edit the configuration files
-## planefence.sh
+## planefence.conf
 Planefence.sh is the work horse of this project.
 It makes sure that everything is invoked and generated correctly, and corrects any issues or duplicates that the system may generated.
 You should make sure that the variables are set to appropriate values for your situation.
+These variables are stored in `planefence.conf`.
 Here's how to do that:

 ```
-nano /usr/share/planefence/planefence.sh
+nano /usr/share/planefence/planefence.conf
 ```

-- Go to the lines between the dashed separators and read the instruction/commentary.
+- Read the instruction/commentary.
 You should consider changing at least the following:
 - `OUTFILEDIR` contains your *planefence directory* name.
 If you have a different name, change it there
 - `PLANEFENCEDIR` contains the directory name where `planefence.py` is located.
 If you followed the instructions above, you won't need to change this.
 - `MAXALT` contains the altitude ceiling in ft. `MAXALT=5000` means that only planes that are 5000 ft or lower are tracked